Cotswold villages: 10 of the prettiest places to visit

-The Old Mill: Be guided through the history of breadmaking, learn how the corn mill works or relax on the terrace and watch the River Eye flow by with a handmade ice cream from their in-house parlour.
+The Old Mill Be guided through the history of breadmaking, learn how the corn mill works or relax on the terrace and watch the River Eye flow by with a handmade ice cream from their in-house parlour.
+(Reopening in September.)

 In 2006, Kingham was voted as ‘England’s Favourite Village’ and for those lucky enough to have visited this delightful hamlet in Oxfordshire, this will come as no surprise.
 With rows of unspoilt limestone cottages and open village greens, Kingham truly represents a community you’d expect to find in a story book.

-The Wild Rabbit: Expect stripped back Cotswold stone walls, roaring open fires and soft leather arm chairs at the Wild Rabbit pub.
-Relax with a pint of Hooky and a plate of seasonal game whilst you soak up your rustic surroundings.
+The Wild Rabbit Expect stripped back Cotswold stone walls, roaring open fires and soft leather arm chairs at the Wild Rabbit pub.
+Relax with a pint of Hooky and a plate of seasonal game while you soak up your rustic surroundings.

-The Big Feastival: Hosted by Blur bassist Alex James on his Cotswold farm every August Bank Holiday, foodies flock to this festival to celebrate music and delicious food courtesy of the country's top chefs, street-food experts and musicians.
+The Big Feastival Hosted by Blur bassist Alex James on his Cotswold farm every August Bank Holiday, foodies flock to this festival to celebrate music and delicious food courtesy of the country’s top chefs, street-food experts and musicians.
+(Returns August 2021.)